 The Merger Control guide provides expert legal commentary on the key issues for businesses with competition matters.
 The guide covers the important developments in the most significant jurisdictions.

-Picture yourself in the final negotiation session.
-The merger agreement has just been signed.
-It took months of difficult negotiations to reach this point.
-After countless late nights and weekends spent going back and forth on reps and warranties, pre-closing covenants and risk allocation, everyone involved could use a holiday.
-Yet before the ink on the agreement has had a chance to dry, reality sets in: the hard work is only getting started.
+Picture yourself in the final negotiation session of a major transaction.
+After countless late nights and weekends spent going back and forth on reps and warranties, pre-closing covenants and risk allocation, the merger agreement has finally been signed.
+Pots of coffee are replaced by bottles of champagne as everyone celebrates the culmination of months of difficult negotiations leading to this point.
+Yet, before the ink on the agreement has had a chance to dry, reality sets in: the hard work is only getting started.

 With a deal now in place, the process of obtaining approval from the relevant competition authorities begins, and this will be no easy task.
 The parties are close competitors with significant shares in concentrated markets.
 There is a myriad of critical issues that require careful consideration and planning, and to ensure that approvals are obtained in a timely manner, the right decisions will need to be made.